kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 ## Changing version numbers

 Another boring one - changing the version numbers.
-This is the thing that appears when you start up Kryptokronad, e.g. `Welcome to Kryptokrona v0.6.4.1264`
+This is the thing that appears when you start up Kryptokrona, e.g. `Welcome to Kryptokrona v0.6.4.1264`

 Open up `src/version.h.in`.